 $ export CONAN_COMPILER=clang $ export CONAN_COMPILER_VERSION=3.5

 You can run the actual tests like this:

-There are a couple of test attributes defined, as slow, or golang that you can use to filter the tests, and do not execute them:
+There are a couple of test attributes defined, as slow that you can use to filter the tests, and do not execute them:

 A few minutes later it should print OK: